MicrosoftDocs/powerbi-docs/powerbi-docs/guidance/whitepaper-azure-b2b-power-bi.md

 ![Shared environment across partners](media/whitepaper-azure-b2b-power-bi/whitepaper-azure-b2b-power-bi_08.png)

 In practice, these structures are complex as shown in the following image, and require staff to maintain.
-To be effective this structure relies on the cross-organization editing and management of Power BI content capability since it allows organizations to reuse Power BI Pro licenses purchased for their respective Power BI tenants.
+To be effective, it is allowed for organizations to reuse Power BI Pro licenses purchased for their respective Power BI tenants.

 ![Licenses and shared organization content](media/whitepaper-azure-b2b-power-bi/whitepaper-azure-b2b-power-bi_09.png)

 To establish a shared Power BI tenant, an Azure Active Directory needs to be created and at least one Power BI Pro user account needs to be purchased for a user in that active directory.
 This user invites the required users to the shared organization.
 Importantly, in this scenario, Contoso's users are treated as external users when they operate within the Shared Organization's Power BI.

 The process is as follows:

 1. The Shared Organization is established as a new Azure Active Directory and at least one user account is created in the new organization.
 That user should have a Power BI Pro license assigned to them.
 2. This user then establishes a Power BI tenant and invites the required users from Contoso and the Partner organization.
 The user also establishes any shared data assets like Azure Analysis Services.
 Contoso and the Partner's users can access the shared organization's Power BI as guest users.
-If allowed to edit and manage content in Power BI the external users can use Power BI home, use workspaces, upload, or edit content and share reports.
 Typically, all shared assets are stored and accessed from the shared organization.
 3. Depending on how the parties agree to collaborate, it is possible for each organization to develop their own proprietary data and analytics using shared data warehouse assets.
 They can distribute those to their respective internal users using their internal Power BI tenants.

 ### Case 4: Distribution to hundreds or thousands of external partners